 - in go the flour, vanilla sugar, vanilla extract

 - mix everything well and knead gently to get a dough that does not stick to your hands

 Note!
-Depending on the size of the eggs, you might need less flour, so add about 2/3 of the amount of flour first, and add more as needed.
+Depending on the size of the egg, you might need less flour, so add about 2/3 of the amount of flour first, and add more as needed.

-- add some dough to a piping bag and use a large star noozle to pipe out cookies, then gently press down with your thumb in the centre of the cookies
+- use about half of a tablespoon of dough to shape balls, then gently press down with your thumb in the centre of the balls

 - leave to cool down, then sprinkle with more vanilla sugar

 What else can be used to fill the cookies?

 If you don’t have blackberry jam, feel free to use any other jam you like: strawberry, apricot, or cherry are great favourite of mine.
 Marmalade is another great option here.